2025 Cambodian–Thai border crisis: 25 July

-Trat and Chanthaburi engagements
+26 July

 On 26 July 2025, the Royal Thai Navy (RTN) reported that Cambodian troops had launched a new offensive in the area of Ban Chamrak, Trat province, attacking three points along the border.
 Clashes were reported in Chanthaburi and Trat provinces beginning at 5:10 a.m.
 Early Thai artillery strikes on Ekphap Village, Thmar Da Commune, and Veal Veng District in Cambodia reportedly injured three civilians.
 Cambodia condemned the attacks as unprovoked assaults on civilians.

 In response, the RTN launched Operation Trat Phikhat Phairi 1, claiming to have repelled Cambodian advances by 5:40 a.m.
 On the same day, ten artillery shells reportedly landed in Lao territory during clashes, causing damage.
 The Royal Thai Army (RTA) initially blamed Cambodia but later stated it was unclear which side fired the shells.
 Cambodia denied responsibility, accusing Thailand of spreading misinformation.

-Thai forces reportedly recaptured Phu Makeua, and Major General Duong Samneang, commander of Cambodia's 7th Division, was killed by artillery fire in the Chong Ta Thao–Phu Makhuea area.
+Thai forces reportedly recaptured Phu Makeua, and Major General Duang Samneang, commander of Cambodia's 7th Division, was killed by artillery fire in the Chong Ta Thao–Phu Makhuea area.

 Unidentified aerial vehicles were reported in Khlong Yai, prompting authorities to urge public vigilance.
 At 8:20 a.m., the RTN deployed a task force of four vessels, including fast attack and patrol gunboats, near Ko Kut district and Ban Hat Lek.
-The Royal Thai Air Force (RTAF) conducted airstrikes with two F-16s and two Gripens on Cambodian strategic locations near Prasat Ta Krabey in Surin province.
+The Royal Thai Air Force (RTAF) conducted airstrikes with two F-16s and two Gripens on Cambodian strategic locations near Prasat Ta Khwai in Surin province.

 Thailand claimed to have captured areas in Ta Phraya District and Khok Sung District while intensifying attacks across multiple border locations.
 Cambodia implemented defensive measures in response.